Research at MOMA - Overview

-Translational Research
+Translational cancer Research

 Research Aims

 Molecular classification of patients in relation to disease stage, prognosis, outcome and treatment and insight into molecular pathways in subgroups of patients are desired.
+Bioinformatic modelling and large databases help to understand the importance of our molecular findings.

-Modern technology
+Modern technologies

 MOMA uses advanced techniques and equipment for investigating gene expression, genomic instability, genomic variation, several RNA species and laser microdissected tissues, and for functional classification of early molecular changes and pathways.